 We are excited to announce that the programme for ‘Exploring Blockchain in the Cultural Sector’ is now available online, which you can find here.
-A full downloadable programme will be available in September.

 Due to the ongoing uncertainty with COVID-19, the ‘Exploring Blockchain in the Cultural Sector’ conference will now take place online via Zoom.
 You can register you attendance either on the registration page on our website or via the Eventbrite page here.

 In order to receive the Zoom link for each session, we ask that you register separately for each panel.
 The links for registration will be emailed to attendees nearer the time of the conference.

 We are pleased to announce the upcoming conference ‘Exploring Blockchain in the Cultural Sector’, a one-day event which invites academics, PhD students, artists and practitioners to critically examine the potential of blockchain technology in the arts and cultural sector.
 Blockchain is a distributed ledger technology with the potential to disrupt and challenge understandings on concepts such as authenticity, authority and ownership.
 We invite proposals for 20-minute presentations which focus and reflect the potential of blockchain in relation to the creative and cultural sectors.

 For the full call for papers please see link below:

 This one-day conference will focus on examining the ethical implications and considerations of using digital media in researching cultural heritage.
 The event is a continuation of the 2017 Researching Digital Cultural Heritage conference (organised by the University of Manchester and Newcastle University), with an emphasis towards post-graduate researchers and early career researchers and academics.

 The ‘Ethics of Using Digital Media in Arts and Humanities Research’ conference is supported by the Digital Futures initiative of the University of Manchester.